PROTECTION TRAINING

 What breeds do you take into the program?

-Belgian Malinois, Dutch Shepherd & German Shepherd.
-Can other breeds do this job? (yes, probably, but I only use these).
+We only use Belgian Malinois, Dutch Shepherd & German Shepherd.
+Can other breeds do this job? (yes, probably, but I only use thes.
+If you don’t have either of these three, I am not interested).

 How old does my dog need to be to start?